 Holloway Cut Advisor (HCA) is a web-based honeypot collecting personal information under a diamond evaluating system’s guise.
-The HCA is designed to spy on consumers and to channel potential buyers to affiliated dealers.
+The HCA is designed to spy on consumers, and channel leads to affiliated dealers.

-Not surprisingly, the HCA calculator is hosted by the Pricescope.
-The Pricescope, for those not familiar with this notorious troll-farm, is a public forum used by a closely-knit group of diamond and gem dealers to promote their own interests and in the interests of the Russian diamond monopoly.
+Not surprisingly, the HCA calculator is hosted by Pricescope, the notorious troll farm used by a closely-knit group of brokers and dealers to manipulate public opinion in their own interests and in the interests of the Russian diamond monopoly.